 Virginia Fagal, best known in the Seventh-day Adventist church as the cofounder and co-host of Faith for Today, is also an accomplished violinist.
 Even while a student at Atlantic Union College, from 1936 to 1940, she assisted in teaching violin.

-Virginia was born in Seattle, Washington, one of five children of Sidney Noble and Lillian M. Nelson Rittenhouse.
+Virginia was born in Seattle, Washington, on September 24, 1917, one of five children of Sidney Noble and Lillian May Nelson Rittenhouse.
 She grew up in a home where music was an integral part of life.
 Her mother was a highly trained musician who was determined that her children would have a musical education.
 Her father was a Seventh-day Adventist minister whose success as a pastor and an administrator led to the family living in Lansing and Flint, Michigan; Springfield, Illinois, where he served as president of the Illinois Conference for five years; Upstate New York in the Rochester and Syracuse area, where he pastored; and, finally in New England.

 She started violin lessons at age seven while living in Flint, Michigan.
 Her primary violin teacher in those early years was Wallace Grieves, director of the Springfield College of Music and Allied Arts in Illinois.
 Following a break in lessons of three years, she resumed violin study while attending Union Springs Academy in New York state, taking lessons on a bi-weekly basis at the Syracuse University College of Fine Arts with Andre Polah.
 Since there wasn't a music program at USA, she also taught violin to her fellow students.
 After graduating from the academy in 1935, she waited a year before going to Atlantic Union College.
 During that time she studied intensively with Polah.